Director + Chief curator

 Kimberly is an independent curator based in New York.
 She is currently the Public Programs & Research Coordinator at Independent Curators International (ICI).
 Recent curatorial projects include: (in)complete at TEMP Art Space, New York (2013), 7x8 Curatorial Conversations at Budapest Art Market, Hungary (2013), Postscript: Correspondent Works at artQ13, Rome (2015), For All the Vanished Things: Jee Hee Kang at Centre for Social Innovation, New York (2016), and reset at Garis & Hahn, New York (2016).
 She is a Co-Founder of alt_break art fair, which provides free and accessible contemporary art programming through partnerships with local, community-based nonprofits in New York.
 Kitada received a BA in Art History and Classics from Bucknell University and an MA in Museum Studies from NYU.

-Marketing and Operations Intern
+Operations & Development Intern

 Independent curator + art critic